Defalcation

 In accounting terminology, especially with respect to the area of audit, defalcation means a misappropriation of assets or theft of assets by employees or officers of a corporation.

 Defalcation occurs when a debtor commits a bad act while acting in a fiduciary capacity.
-The classic example of defalcation is when a trustee recklessly invests trust funds and loses the money.
+The classic example of defalcation occurs when a trustee recklessly invests in trust funds and loses the money.
 If the beneficiary wins a judgment against the trustee, and the trustee files for bankruptcy, the debt (the judgment) cannot be discharged in bankruptcy because the debt was the result of a defalcation.

-Defalcation, for example, applies when a debtor is acting in a fiduciary capacity.
+Defalcation also applies when a debtor is acting in a fiduciary capacity.
 To constitute a defalcation, the conduct involves a degree of culpability that is greater than negligence, but the act does not need to rise to the level of a "fraud" under common law.
 Defalcation requires showing of conscious behavior or extreme recklessness.